httptoolkit/httptoolkit-website/src/posts/intercepting-android-https.md

     <iframe class="video-embed" src="https://www.youtube.com/embed/ttf8IhfI0Ao" frameborder="0" allow="autoplay; encrypted-media; picture-in-picture" allowfullscreen></iframe>
 </center>

-Let's talk though how HTTPS clients in general manage this kind of trust, see how that works on Android specifically, and then look at how HTTP Toolkit gets around this to automatically set up trust and capture HTTPS traffic (and how you can do the same).
+Let's talk though how HTTPS clients in general manage this kind of trust, see how that works on Android specifically, and then look at how it's possible to get around this and intercept real HTTPS traffic.

 ## How HTTPS trust works